lixiii/KST101/readme.md

 ## Usage

-Simple import the jig.py module and initialise it
+Simply import the jig.py module and initialise it

 ```python
 import jig